JuliaIO/JLD.jl/README.md

 accessed via the `serialize` and `deserialize` commands.
 However, because the serializer is also used for inter-process communication, long-term backwards compatibility is currently uncertain.
-(The [JLDArchives](https://github.com/timholy/JLDArchives.jl) package exists to test compatibility of older JLD file formats.)
+(The [JLDArchives](https://github.com/JuliaIO/JLDArchives.jl.git) repository exists to test compatibility of older JLD file formats.)
 If you choose to save data using the serializer, please use the file extension `.jls` to distinguish the files from `.jld` files.